litebase/docs/README.md

-# LitebaseDB Documentation
+# Litebase Documentation
-This repository contains the source code for LitebaseDB documentation at <https://litebasedb.com/docs>.
+This repository contains the source code for Litebase documentation at <https://litebase.com/docs>.

 If you would like a topic covered in the docs, please open an issue in this repository.